trimstray/nginx-admins-handbook/README.md

     - internal engine **starts to look** for another location match based on the result of the rewrite result
     - no more parsing of rewrite conditions, even on the next location match

-    _Inside a location block, with last, NGINX stops processing anymore rewrite conditions and then **starts to look** for a new matching of location block!
-NGINX also ignores any rewrites in the new location block!_
+    _Inside a location block, with last, NGINX stops processing anymore rewrite conditions and then **starts to look** for a new matching of location block.
+NGINX also ignores any rewrites in the new location block._

   - if you use `last` flag outside `location` block: